pyscaffold/pyscaffold/docs/features.rst

     twine upload --repository testpypi dist/*

 Please notice that PyPI_ does not allow uploading local versions, e.g. ``0.0.dev5+gc5da6ad``, for practical reasons.
-Thus, you have to create a git tag before uploading a version of your distribution.
+Thus, you have to create a Git tag before uploading a version of your distribution.
 Read more about it in the versioning_ section below.

 .. warning::